 BCI participants are encouraged to express themselves through the arts.
 The balance of creative arts and pluralistic Jewish learning at BCI reflects our holistic approach to exploring and deepening Jewish identity.
-Guided by our talented artists-in-residence, BCI participants find their artistic voice and create new connections to Judaism.
-Arts at BCI include photography, dance, music, theatre, and visual arts (six arts workshops are offered most summers).
+Guided by our talented artist-educators, BCI participants find their artistic voice and create new connections to Judaism.
+Each summer, 5 arts workshops are offered.
+Examples of arts workshops offered in the past are: dance, music, theatre, creative writing, narrative puppetry, photography, and visual arts.

 Music is a powerful part of the BCI experience.
 Participants in the Music workshop create their own songs under the guidance of the Isaac D. Sinaiko BCI Endowed Chair in Music.
 BCI participants have many opportunities to play instruments and sing during the week and over Shabbat.
 Participants are likely to find a love for old favorites, learn new songs and melodies, and write their own music.

 The songwriting workshop pushed each of us to find his or her inner melody.
 If you're going to go outside of your comfort zone and perform your own music, BCI is the most supportive and loving place to do it."

 “The music workshop helped me to be more expressive.
 I have even come up with my own melodies for traditional texts, which has helped me relate to the texts from my own perspective.”

 The Theatre workshop invites participants to express themselves creatively, while exploring a connection to Judaism through theatre.
 Participants learn acting techniques, play theatre games and activities, and create original monologues and scenes.
 Under the guidance of the Theatre Artist-in-Residence, participants collaborate to create an original culminating performance.